Āryatārā Atiyoga

 Pure Land Rebirth Dhāraṇī / Infinite Life Dhāraṇī / The Larger Amitabha Dhāraṇī.

-to liberation.
-Reciting it is traditionally believed to bring peace and
+way to liberation.
+Reciting it is traditionally believed to bring

-clarity in this life, to purify accumulated karma, and to support rebirth
+peace and clarity in this life, to purify accumulated karma, and to

 the Pure Land of Amitābha.